cloudfoundry/docs-dev-guide/deploy-apps/node-tips.html.md

 title: Tips for Node.js Applications
 ---

-_This page assumes that you are using cf v5._
+_This page assumes that you are using cf v6._

-This page will prepare you to deploy Node.js apps via the [getting started guide](getting-started.html).
+This page will prepare you to deploy Node.js apps via the [Getting Started Guide](getting-started.html).

 ## <a id='packagejson'></a> Application Package File ##